Karmello/cat-start/README.md

 # Ask The World (startup repo)

-## Dependencies
+## Initial steps

-- Docker
+- install Docker on your machine
+- create ssh key and provide it to the owner of the repo

 ## How to startup

-From the root of the project
+Clone this repo and from the root

 ```
 /